-Interesting or challenging cases from the spectrum of anesthesia practice are presented and discussed in an open format, include all members of the department and take place twice per month.
+Interesting or challenging cases from the spectrum of anesthesia practice are presented twice a month and discussed in an open format, inclusive of all members of the department.

 The Journal Club series begins in September of each year with a review of basic statistical concepts in order to provide the foundation necessary to critically read medical literature.
 Progression to discussion of individual articles follows once a month.